NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

-# Lab 02: Analyze images in the Microsoft Foundry
+# Lab 02: Analyze images in the Microsoft Foundry portal

 ## Lab overview

-**Azure Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
-In this exercise, you will use Azure Vision in Microsoft Foundry, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.
+**Azure AI Vision** includes numerous capabilities for understanding image content and context and extracting information from images.
+In this exercise, you will use Azure AI Vision in Microsoft Foundry, Microsoft's platform for creating intelligent applications, to analyze images using the built-in try-it-out experiences.

 Suppose the fictitious retailer *Northwind Traders* has decided to implement a "smart store", in which AI services monitor the store to identify customers requiring assistance, and direct employees to help them.
-By using Azure Vision, images taken by cameras throughout the store can be analyzed to provide meaningful descriptions of what they depict.
+By using Azure AI Vision, images taken by cameras throughout the store can be analyzed to provide meaningful descriptions of what they depict.

 ## Lab Objectives